 When you buy a budget blender for crushing ice, you should expect to lose out on some of the features of higher-end models, but the Hamilton Beach Wave Crusher keeps up with the rest of the blenders on our list.
 Yes, the motor isn’t as powerful at only 700 watts, but we didn’t notice any detriment to its blending abilities, especially when it came to crushing ice.
 The Wave Crusher was able to make smoothies just as well as anything else we tested.
 However, it does have a smaller blade assembly than other blenders, which often translated to longer blending times with whole ingredients.

 The Wave Crusher gives you a whopping 14 different speed and blending settings for the most versatility and customization on our list.
+A large number of speed settings certainly helps greatly to make sure the specific food in the food processor gets blended well and efficiently.
 It also features a unique lid that can act as measuring cup and pouring spout all in one, something we found to be very convenient.
 In the end, the Hamilton Beach Wave Crusher offers plenty of power and functionality, especially considering the price, which makes it a great choice for those who don’t want to spend much.
 We know all about the best blenders.

 #3 Ninja Professional BL610 – Best Large CapacityWHY WE LIKE IT: It shouldn’t be any surprise that we’re featuring another Ninja blender on our list with its Total Crushing technology and extra sharp blades.
 This blender also features a large capacity and is super simple to use.